About Our Staff

 Director of Religious Education

 As DRE, Kathleen serves as programs administrator, heading a staff of 40 volunteers, in the Sunday Religious Education program (K-HS), Sacramental Prep, Adult Faith Formation, New Evangelization, Vacation Bible School, and Youth Ministry/Group, and she assists the pastor in the RCIA program.
-She is earning a Youth Ministry Certificate validated through the Catholic Diocese of Richmond and the Franciscan University of Steubenville, and is a diocesan-approved speaker.
-As a Liturgy team member, she writes the Sunday Mass Universal Petitions four times annually, and sings in the choir.
+As a Liturgy team member, she writes the Sunday Mass Universal Petitions four times annually, serves as a Lector, and sings in the choir.
 In response to the Church’s mission within the New Evangelization, Kathleen’s weekly radio program, Kindle My Fire ©, celebrates Catholic spirituality, and is inspired by Scripture, doctrine, the saints, and sacred music.
-It airs Sunday mornings at 8:30 on local Classic 96.7, 3WZ FM.
+It airs Sunday mornings at 8:30 on local Classic 96.7, 3WZ FM, and each Sunday's show is linked to the parish website.

 Originally from the Philadelphia Archdiocese, Kathleen received her elementary faith formation at the Polish-American parochial school she attended in Pottstown, Pennsylvania, and earned her Catholic college preparatory school diploma at Villa Maria Academy, Malvern, on the Philadelphia Main Line.
 She holds a Master of Arts degree in Religious Studies in Dogmatic Theology from St. Joseph’s Seminary, Dunwoodie, Yonkers, New York, the major seminary of the New York Archdiocese; a Master of Arts in Liberal Studies in Humanities, with a concentration in Catholic Theology Expressed through Literature and Film, from Hollins University, Roanoke; and a Master of Arts in Screenwriting and Film Studies, which focused on Catholic Perspectives in Cinema, also at Hollins.
 Her undergraduate degrees are an Associate in Science in Equine Studies and a Hunt Seat Equitation Teacher’s Certificate from Southern Seminary Junior College, Buena Vista, and a Bachelor of Arts in English and Creative Writing, with a Poetry concentration from Hollins College.

-Married to Washington and Lee University graduate Ray-Eric Correia from 1975 until his passing in 2018, Kathleen commuted for many years between her husband’s native New York City and their horse farm in Rockbridge County, working primarily in Catholic and secular print and broadcast journalism and active in many parish ministries in Manhattan and Lexington.
+Married to Washington and Lee University graduate Ray-Eric Correia from 1975 until his passing in 2018, Kathleen commuted for many years between her husband’s native New York City and their horse farm in Rockbridge County, working primarily in Catholic and secular print and broadcast journalism, equestrian sports journalism, and active in many parish ministries in Manhattan and Lexington.
 She was a reporter for Catholic New York, at the recommendation of John Cardinal O’Connor, Archbishop of New York, and for the Catholic Virginian, among other publications, and a copy editor locally at The News-Gazette.
 A highlight of her career was working with her Manhattan pastor, Msgr.
-Michael J. Wrenn, Cardinal O’Connor’s Special Consultant for Religious Education, and EWTN’s Father Gerald E. Murray, JCD, on theological corrections to the initial English translation of the Catechism of the Catholic Church, prior to its release by the Vatican in the United States.
+Michael J. Wrenn, Cardinal O’Connor’s Special Consultant for Religious Education, and EWTN’s Father Gerald E. Murray, JCD, on theological corrections to the initial English translation of the Catechism of the Catholic Church, at the Vatican Editor's request, prior to its release for publication in the United States.

 Director of Music and Assistant Director of Liturgy